Driftnet API

 API limitations

-The API is not rate-limited, but there is a concurrency limit which is applied per token.
+There is a concurrency limit which is applied per token.
 Currently, each token is restricted to five concurrent queries.

 Searches are limited to returning a maximum of 100 pages of data (10,000 results).